House Vo Consulting / managed technology partner

 House Vo Consulting helps businesses connect the front-end experience, the back-office workflow, and the technical foundation underneath it.

-Your team tracks work in spreadsheets because the software does not match the workflow.
+Your team tracks repeatable work in spreadsheets because the software does not match the workflow.

-The network was patched together over time, so DNS, DHCP, IP ranges, Wi-Fi, and support paths are unclear.
+The network grew over time, so DNS, DHCP, IP ranges, Wi-Fi, backups, and support paths are unclear.

 Your business does not run on one tool.
 It runs on a system.